Alfreda and Bolesław Pietraszek

-Alfreda and Bolesław Pietraszek (both died 1 January 1965 in Jabłonna Lacka) were a Polish husband and wife who sheltered several Jewish families consisting of 18 people during the Nazi German occupation of Poland in World War II.
+Alfreda and Bolesław Pietraszek (who both died on 1 January 1965 in Jabłonna Lacka) were a Polish husband and wife who sheltered several Jewish families consisting of 18 people during the Nazi German occupation of Poland in World War II.
 They were posthumously bestowed the titles of Righteous Among the Nations by Yad Vashem in September 2007.
-The medals and a diploma were presented by the Israeli vice-ambassador in Poland, Yossef Levy, to their two surviving cousins, Zofia Panfil and Jolanta Okulicz-Kozaryn from Olsztyn.
+The medals and the diploma were presented by the Israeli vice-ambassador in Poland, Yossef Levy, to their two surviving cousins, Zofia Panfil and Jolanta Okulicz-Kozaryn from Olsztyn.
 In his speech, Yossef Levy said.
 "We have the utmost respect for those who risked their lives to save Jews under the threat of death.
 The rescued will never forget the rescuers."

-Alfreda was a well-educated woman, who spoke four languages including German, which was very helpful during the war, when she had to prevent the Nazi Germans from searching through their property.
+Alfreda was a well-educated woman who spoke four languages, including German, which was very helpful during the war when she had to prevent the Nazi Germans from searching their property.
 Her husband was raised with a patriotic spirit; his father participated in the January Uprising at the age of 17, and his brother Marian died as a volunteer in the Polish-Soviet War.
-Their birthdates are unknown, it has only been established that they were married in 1920.
+Their birthdates are unknown; it has only been established that they got married in 1920.
 According to the testimony of their relative, Jolanta Okulicz-Kozaryn, their decision to hide the Jews was a conscious one.
 During the war, Alfreda and Bolesław Pietraszek, a childless couple — both 60 years old — lived on a farm in Ceranów village (pictured) in Sokołów County in east-central Poland.
-For two years, around their farm, they harbored several Jewish families consisting of 18 people: hiding in their barn, in their basements, and in pig pens.
+For two years, around their farm, they harbored several Jewish families consisting of 18 people.
+The couple hid them in their barn, in their basements and in pig pens.